google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 <img src="/web/updates/images/2017/03/custom-scrollbar/matrixmath02.svg"
-  alt="Four by four identity matrix with minus one over p in the fourth row third column times four by four identity matrix with minus nabla in the second row fourth column times four by four identity matrix with minus one in the fourth row fourth column times four dimensional vector x, y, z, 1 equals four by four identity matrix with minus one over p in the fourth row third column, minus nabla in the second row fourth column and minus one in the fourth row fourth column equals four dimensional vector x, y plus nabla, z, minus z over p minus 1.">
+  alt="Four by four identity matrix with minus one over p in the fourth row third column times four by four identity matrix with minus n in the second row fourth column times four by four identity matrix with minus one in the fourth row fourth column times four dimensional vector x, y, z, 1 equals four by four identity matrix with minus one over p in the fourth row third column, minus n in the second row fourth column and minus one in the fourth row fourth column equals four dimensional vector x, y plus n, z, minus z over p minus 1.">

 I listed an intermediate step to show the effect of our element transform matrix.
 If you are not comfortable with matrix math, that is okay.
-The Eureka moment is that in the last line we end up adding the scroll offset ∇ to our y coordinate instead of subtracting it.
+The Eureka moment is that in the last line we end up adding the scroll offset n to our y coordinate instead of subtracting it.
 The element will be translated _downwards_ if we scroll _down_.